Corporate Training Video Production - e-Learning Design - Interactive Multimedia - IT Software Training

 Aerial photography, either from a helicopter or more often a remotely piloted drone

-Special “grip” equipment such as a track and dolly or a steadicam (both allow the camera to be moved smoothly over a distance), a crane, a drone or a car mount.
+Special “grip” equipment such as a track and dolly or a steadicam (both allow the camera to be moved smoothly over a distance), a crane, a or a car mount.

 Holly Bank, Leasgill, Milnthorpe, LA7 7ET, United Kingdom